How to Effectively Block Coupon Extensions Like Honey

-- Rotating out coupon codes monthly or weekly and seeing if you are able to stay ahead of Honey catching them.
+- Rotating out working codes monthly or weekly and seeing if you are able to stay ahead of the Honey browser extension catching them.

-- Constantly asking any influencers or affiliates you're working with to update the coupon codes in their posts that reference your brand as you change them.
+- Constantly asking any influencers or affiliates you're working with to update the coupon code in their posts that reference your brand as you change them.

-- Changing any videos you’ve produced that include coupon codes as you update them.
+- Changing any videos you’ve produced that include a coupon code as you update them.

 While this is a “solution,” it certainly isn’t an attractive one, nor is it sustainable long term.